latitudegames/Scripting/README.md

 * `state.inventory` takes an array of objects [{name, quantity}] which will be make the inventory option available in the adventure menu (right).
 For now, this just displays all items and thier quantities from the inventory.
 See https://github.com/latitudegames/Scripting/blob/master/examples/addSimpleInventory.js for an example.

-* `state.currentRobot` is the currently assigned scoreBot.
-Changing this to an available bot will request that bot to do scoring.
-Available bots are [`KillBot`, `JudgeBot`, `EmpathyBot`, `SuccessBot`] - expect changes to the scoring on the bots as well as the messages produced by them.
-If the requested bot is unavailable no score changes will be returned.
 * You can set any variable on state to store and modify adventures throughout an adventure.

 ## Console